Pat Smear: Film career (1981-1986)

+Solo career (1987-1992)

+Smear would go on to make two solo albums of his own, Ruthensmear, released in 1987 and recorded with Paul Roessler, and So You Fell in Love with a Musician..., released in 1992.

+Hole (1992)

+Smear recorded and mixed a cover of "Circle One" in December 1992 with Courtney Love on vocals and bass, Smear and Eric Erlandson on guitar, and Patty Schemel on drums.
+A 7-inch vinyl was released under the name The Holez in 1993.
+The cover later appeared on the compilation album A Small Circle of Friends in 1996.

 Nirvana (1993–1994)

 In 1993, he received a call from Nirvana's frontman Kurt Cobain, asking him to join the band as a second guitarist for an upcoming tour.
 At first, Smear thought his friend, Carlos "Cake" Nunez, was pranking him; however, Courtney Love had told Smear a few days prior that Cobain was going to call him.
 Smear accepted immediately and played his first show with Nirvana on Saturday Night Live on September 25, 1993.
 He toured with Nirvana for about six months.
 Smear appeared on their live albums MTV Unplugged in New York, From the Muddy Banks of the Wishkah, as well as on material for the compilations Nirvana and With the Lights Out and the concert DVD Live and Loud.

 Foo Fighters (1994–1997)

 Following Cobain's death, Nirvana drummer Dave Grohl formed a band to support his self-titled album, which would ultimately become known as Foo Fighters.
 Smear joined the group from its inception in late October 1994, but because their first album was a collection of demos recorded solely by Grohl, Smear did not appear on a Foo Fighters album until The Colour and the Shape (1997).

 Shortly after the release of The Colour and the Shape, Smear quit the band.
 As Smear later explained, he quit mainly due to exhaustion from the band's relentless touring schedule.
 Smear's departure was also related to inner-band tensions that sprung up around Grohl's divorce from his first wife, Jennifer Youngblood, who was a close friend of Smear.
 Grohl explained that he "begged" Smear to stay and Smear agreed to remain in Foo Fighters temporarily due to scheduled touring obligations, but only until a replacement guitarist could be recruited.
 Grohl eventually invited Franz Stahl, his former bandmate from Scream, to fill the lead guitarist slot.

 Smear announced his departure from Foo Fighters during a live performance at the 1997 MTV Video Music Awards; he played partway through the set, then introduced Stahl who completed the gig.